wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     type, `layer_sf()` (see next item).
 Other special-purpose layer types may be added in the future (@clauswilke, #2872).

+    !end-bullet!
+-   !begin-bullet!
--   A new layer type `layer_sf()` can auto-detect and auto-map sf geometry columns in the data.
+    A new layer type `layer_sf()` can auto-detect and auto-map sf geometry columns in the data.
 It should be used by extension developers who are writing new sf-based geoms or stats (@clauswilke,
     #3232).

+    !end-bullet!
+-   !begin-bullet!
--   `x0` and `y0` are now recognized positional aesthetics so they will get scaled if used in extension geoms and stats (@thomasp85, #3168)
+    `x0` and `y0` are now recognized positional aesthetics so they will get scaled if used in extension geoms and stats (@thomasp85, #3168)

+    !end-bullet!
+-   !begin-bullet!
--   Continuous scale limits now accept functions which accept the default limits and return adjusted limits.
+    Continuous scale limits now accept functions which accept the default limits and return adjusted limits.
 This makes it possible to write a function that e.g. ensures the limits are always a multiple of 100, regardless of the data (@econandrew, #2307).

+    !end-bullet!

 !end-bullets-15!